What should I know about Disability Support Services?

 What happens if I cancel or miss a scheduled exam?

-If you have missed or need to reschedule your exam please FIRST contact your instructor as they will need to approve a reschedule date/time.
-Then fill out an Updated Exam Request form and cancel the original Sign-Up Genius portion and choose a new date/time to secure your seat.
+If you have missed or need to reschedule your exam, FIRST contact your instructor.
+They will need to approve a reschedule date/time.
+Then fill out an Updated Exam Request form.
+On Sign-up Genius choose a new date/time to secure your seat.

 Accessibility is the responsibility of all parties at OTC.
-We ask faculty and staff to partner with Disability Support by helping ensure course material is created in formats that best suit student needs.
-We ask students to participate by self-advocating and letting faculty and staff know what they need, before or as they need it.
+We ask faculty and staff to partner with Disability Support by helping ensure course material is created in formats that facilitate access for all students.
+We ask students to participate by self-advocating and letting faculty and staff know when they anticipate or are experiencing a barrier.

 Are instructors required to provide accommodations without a copy of an Accommodation Letter?